hutchpd/QuantumSuperposition/PositronicVariables/readme.md

             var nextComparable = new ComparableList(nextRow.ToArray());

             // Assign the next row.
-            row.Assign(nextComparable);
+            row.State = nextComparable;
-            // (No explicit printing or looping here—the simulation will re-invoke Main() automatically.)
+            // (No explicit printing or looping here-the simulation will re-invoke Main() automatically.)
         }
         else
         {